thegetty/quire/packages/11ty/_plugins/iiif/manifest/README.md

 ## Features
 ### Choices
 `Choices` are a type of annotation that represent alternate views of the same image, for example an x-ray and a photograph of a painting.
-All `choices` should have the same dimensions and do not have a `target` property.
-Choices will be listed in the order they appear in the `YAML` and the first item will be selected by default when the page loads.
+All `choices` should have the same image dimensions and must not have a `target` property.
+Choices will be listed in the order they appear in the `YAML`, the first item will be selected by default when the page loads.

 #### Usage
 _example-template.md_